jwluv/HomeIoT_CCTV/README.md

 ![이미지](https://github.com/jwluv/HomeIoT_CCTV/blob/master/HomeIoT_CCTV.jpg)
 **<그림> Home IoT architecture for CCTV**

-The source code consists of two parts, the server(Raspberry Pi) and the client(Android device).
+The source code consists of two parts, the server(Raspberry Pi) and the client(Android device). <br>
 In the server side, there are Node.js, html and python code.
-In the client side, there is an android project.
+In the client side, there is an android project. <br>
 The python code directly controls the position of sg90 servo motor.

 To download the newest version of Node.js(Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.),